JonathanMoss/OpenRailDataGateway/README.md

 # OpenRailDataGateway
-Rail open data gateway - deploys a connection to all NROD subscription services and places messages on a RabbitMQ Broker for consumption by other services.
+Rail open data gateway - deploys a connection to most NROD, Darwin and NRE subscription services and places messages on a RabbitMQ Broker for consumption by other services:

-Also includes the following NRE feeds:
+- NROD TRUST, VSTP, TD, RTPPM, TSR
+- Darwin Push Port, Darwin Real Time Incidents Feed
-- National Rail Enquiries - Darwin Web Service - Staff Live Departure Board
+- NRE Live Departure Board
+- NR Lift & Escalator feed

 ### Step 1 - identify and prepare the host
 As a containerised application, the application stack can be ran in numerous environments but this readme assumes running on a GNU/Linux system of some description.

-We currently run the application stack on a Ubuntu 20.04 LTS small business server on our local network but it can easily be run on a VPS, AWS EC2 instance, hired bare metal server etc... or indeed on localhost.
+We currently run the application stack on a Ubuntu 20.04 LTS small business server on our local network but it can easily be run on a VPS, AWS EC2 instance, hired bare metal server etc... or indeed on your local machine.

 ### Step 2 - Prerequisites
 - docker
 - docker-compose
-- pass (Standard Unix Password Manager - optional)
 - credentials for Network Rail open data feeds (NROD)
 - access token for Live Departure Boards feed (NRE - Darwin Web Service (Staff))
+- access credentials for Darwin feeds Push Port/Knowledge Base
+- access key for NR Lifts & Escalator feed

-### Step 4 - NROD permissions
+### Step 3 - NROD subscriptions
 The services that connect to NROD assume the following NROD subscriptions; users can set match these subscriptions by logging on to ```datafeeds.networkrail.co.uk``` and navigating to ```My Feeds``` and setting your subscription to:
 - Train Movements: **All TOCs**
 - TD: **All Signalling Areas**